This post may contain affiliate links. Read the full disclosure

 Road trips are so popular in New Zealand that there are loads of planning resources to help you work out the best option for you.

-We booked our trip with Wilderness Motorhomes who are on the more luxurious end of the scale, yet still reasonably priced considering the level of comfort they offer.
-This was essential for us when campervanning New Zealand with kids!
+We booked our trip with Wilderness Motorhomes, who are on the more luxurious end of the scale, yet still reasonably priced considering the level of comfort they offer.
+This was essential for us when campervanning New Zealand with kids.

 For finding freedom or paid camping sites, we found Campermate, Campable and RankersNZ apps to be essential camping New Zealand apps to download.